-Put the Black Angus beef and turkey into a large bowl and using a fork or spoon, break it apart it a bit.
+Put the ground turkey into a large bowl and using a fork or spoon, break it apart it a bit.

 Spoon the meatloaf mixture into a standard size loaf pan and firmly press into place, smoothing and rounding the top of the loaf a bit so that the sides are slightly lower than the edge of the loaf pan (you don't want the glaze spilling over the sides later on).

 Bake in a pre-heated oven for 45 minutes.
 At the 45 minute mark spoon the maple-apricot sauce on top of the loaf.
 Cover the loaf loosely with a piece of recycled foil, if you like.
 Bake for an additional 30 minutes or until the internal temperature reaches 165ºF.
 Allow the cooked loaf to cool for ten minutes or so before slicing and serving.